-It is known as a rare affliction in the stomach, since it reaches several areas of the abdomen from the top to the navel.
+It is known as a rare affliction in the stomach since it reaches several abdomen areas from the top to the navel.

-As we already know, multiple organs and structures are concentrated in the area, which makes it difficult to know at the beginning what causes this suffering.
+As we already know, multiple organs and structures are concentrated in the area, which makes it difficult to understand at the beginning what causes this suffering.

-People suffering from Epigastralgia show discomfort in the area known as epigastrium. (hence his name).
+People are suffering from Epigastralgia show discomfort in the area known as epigastrium. (hence his name).

-The patients feel oppression throughout the abdomen, which produces nausea and great discomfort.
+The patients feel oppression throughout the abdomen, which produces nausea and significant discomfort.

-Patients usually describe the pain as a rope that produces “jerks” or “cramps” in the entire stomach area, causing mobility difficulties accompanied by uncontrollable pain.
+Patients usually describe the pain as a rope that produces “jerks” or “cramps” in the entire stomach, causing mobility difficulties accompanied by intractable pain.

-It turns out then, that the origin lies in an indigestion, however Epigastralgia is associated with other disorders that require medical attention.
+It turns out then that the origin lies in indigestion.
+However, Epigastralgia is associated with other disorders that require medical attention.

 Additionally, this annoyance can occur continuously at any time of day or suddenly appear.
 The symptoms would be the following:

 - Severe pain in the epigastrium.

 - Feeling full when we eat a bite.